wwatson4506/QNEthernet_WIFI/README.md

 - Moved "secrets.h" file to "QNEthernet_WiFI/src/secrets.h". @defragster.
 - Added guards against trying to use the default SSID and password in "QNEthernet_WiFI/src/secrets.h".
 Will throw a descriptive error.
 - Removed some unused code.
 - Updated "cyw43_scan.ino".
-Still needs work for intermittent failures.
+Reworked scan API.
+Scan now repeats without hanging up the T4.1.
+Working on adding security type to info display.

 ## This library may become obsolete depending on if the original author of QNEthernet creates a reworked version of QNEthernet adding WIFI support.